By Jon Xavier

 And finally, you can now set up bookmarks remotely by adding them to a Chrome profile.
 We’ll set up a managed bookmarks folder on the target machine, which can be named whatever you want and which can’t be deleted, and stock it with whatever bookmarks you want.
 This is extremely handy for setting up new devices with onboarding content, as well as putting links to all of your cloud software tools at your employees’ fingertips so they can be productive immediately.

-Enterprise-grade Chrome without enterprise resources
+Enterprise-grade Chrome security without enterprise resources

-Chrome is a very powerful browser but a lot of its most advanced features are hidden or difficult to set up, and they’ve traditionally been hard to maintain across a whole device fleet.
+Chrome is a very powerful browser but a lot of its most advanced security features are hidden or difficult to set up, and they’ve traditionally been hard to maintain across a whole device fleet.

 This has meant that companies that have lot of resources tend to get more out of Chrome than those that don’t—it just isn’t top of mind when you’re the sole person in IT and you’re running as fast as you can to keep up with your workload.